JoyousJohn/deeply-researched/readme.md

 ## Technical Architecture

 The application runs primarily in the browser, utilizing a lightweight Python ThreadingHTTPServer server solely for search functionality via the googlesearch-python library.
-This architecture ensures minimal resource requirements while maintaining advanced research capabilities.

 Future, optional, Brave Search API integration will fully eliminate the need for a backend and allow functionality from a static HTML file.

 ## Installation

-1. Download and extract the repository
+1. Download and extract this repository
 2. Ensure Python is installed on your system
 3. Navigate to the project directory
-4. (Optional) Create and activate a virtual environment`
+4. (Optional) Create and activate a virtual environment
-5. Install dependencies (the 3 required are googlesearch, newspaper, and fake-useragent): `` pip install -r requirements.txt ``
+5. Install the 3 required dependencies: googlesearch, newspaper, and fake-useragent: `` pip install -r requirements.txt ``
 6. Start the server: ``python -m http.server``
 7. Access the interface through index.html in your browser

 ## Configuration

 1. Access settings the bottom-left corner
-2. Configure the following parameters for your OpenAI API-compatible model:
+2. Configure the following for your OpenAI API-compatible model:
    - Model ID
    - Base URL
    - API key (saved in browser local storage)